daanyal-rahila-memon/Friend-Function/README.md

 # Friend-Function
-This program has some script to show What is the use &amp; How 'Friend Function' works.
+This program has some script to show What is the use of 'Friend Function' and How it works.
 (This program is written in C++ Language.)